 Vihang P. Patil, Markus Hofmarcher, Marius-Constantin Dinu, Matthias Dorfer, Patrick M. Blies, Johannes Brandstetter, Jose A. Arjona-Medina, and Sepp Hochreiter

-Implementation on Align-RUDDER is available on GitHub; view video presentation on YouTube.
+Implementation of Align-RUDDER is available on GitHub.